 If the insurance adjuster responds with a much lower offer, ask that they justify all of the reasons.
 Again, document everything from phone conversations to ongoing expenses.
 If you’re in the negotiation phase, it’s important to layout the provable financial implications of the incident as well as the emotional damage.

 Personal injury lawyers specialize in fighting insurance claims in and out of court.
 They can help you write demand letters, gather evidence, and know-how these big insurers operate against claims.
 You can contact the Dixon Injury Firm today for a free case review and consultation.
 We don’t charge a dime for legal services unless we win the case.
 Read more about the types of reimbursement you’re able to add to your claim.

 It’s time to contact an insurance claims lawyer if…

 - If your demand is for more than a few thousand dollars — insurers are unlikely to take these seriously without solid evidence.

 - If your injuries are serious and you’re seeking future damages, such as ongoing medical treatment and rehabilitation.
 An experienced lawyer will know how to calculate these compensatory damages.

 - If there’s any question about fault, it’s crucial to contact a lawyer.
-An insurer can push a claimant away from a justifiable settlement if fault is unclear.
+An insurer can push a claimant away from a justifiable settlement if a fault is unclear.

 You can read more about insurance claims and personal injury law in this FAQ.
 As always, you can reach the Dixon Injury Firm 24/7 to learn more and receive a free case consultation.
-We specialize in car and truck accidents, premises liability, workers compensation, bodily injury, and other personal injury accidents.
+We specialize in car and truck accidents, premises liability, workers' compensation, bodily injury, and other personal injury accidents.
 Contact us today if you’re in the Greater St. Louis area or Illinois and think you have a personal injury claim.